 While millions of households already claim this special break for workers with modest incomes, the IRS says many more are eligible for the credit but fail to take it.
 The rules were recently liberalized, so more households are eligible.
 Take a few minutes to make sure you don't miss out on a credit that could bring you a refund check.

-Can I take the Earned Income Tax Credit?
+Can I claim the Earned Income Tax Credit?

 - The credit reduces any federal income tax you owe, dollar-for-dollar.